All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The church dedicated to St. Francis is one of the first built

 The influence of Tuscan Early Renaissance in Perugia is evident in this small church near S. Francesco al Prato which was designed and decorated by Agostino di Duccio in 1461.
-He was a Florentine artist who was exiled from his city and who worked in Rimini with Leon Battista Alberti on the decoration of Tempio Malatestiano.
-Alberti, due to his works and his writings, can be regarded as the founder of Renaissance architecture.
+He was a Florentine artist who was exiled from his city and who worked in Rimini with Leon Battista Alberti on the

-(left) S. Maria della Luce; (centre) S. Luca; (right) S. Caterina
+(left) S. Maria della Luce near Porta Trasimena; (right) S. Luca

 In the XVIth century it was the turn of Rome to influence the design of churches in Perugia: the use of travertine, the typical stone of the Eternal City, is an indication of this change.
-Travertine however was not available locally and so when the church had a rather wide façade and the budget did not allow for bringing the stone from Rome, architects had to content themselves with traditional brickwork.
+S. Maria della Luce is a beautiful little church which shows the passage of the Gothic into the classic style.

-(left) Palazzo Donini; (right) Palazzo Gallenga Stuart
+(left) Palazzo Donini; (right) Palazzo Antinori Gallenga Stuart

 The main palaces belonging to public institutions (town hall, tribunals, university) are located in the two main squares.
-Some fine palaces belonging to wealthy local families were built in the XVIIIth century: Palazzo Donini has a rather severe appearance, while Palazzo Gallenga is a more lively work by Francesco Bianchi, a Roman architect who designed the monastery near S. Maria in Monterone.
+Some fine palaces belonging to wealthy local families were built in the XVIIIth century: Palazzo Donini has a rather severe appearance, while Palazzo Antinori is a lively work by Francesco Bianchi, a Roman architect who designed the monastery near S. Maria in Monterone.

 View of Assisi and Monte Subasio from Perugia